Architectural acoustics, sound isolation, mechanical noise and vibration control, and environmental acoustics.

 - B.S.C.E., Major-Structural Engineering, Minor-Economics, Tufts University

 - Philosophy Statement

 The teaching technique that I use for my Architectural Acoustics course focuses on what I believe architects need to know about acoustical design for buildings.
-Practical examples are presented from my almost 40 years of experience with thousands of buildings projects.
+Practical examples are presented from my design experience with thousands of building projects.

 2006, Fellow of the Society, Acoustical Society of America.
 Received “for contributions to the teaching of architectural acoustics and to its practical applications.”

 1998, Allied Professions Honor Award, American Institute of Architects, California Council.
 Received “in recognition of unique dedication and focused drive to enhance, support and significantly contribute to the advancement of architectural practice.
 The extensive knowledge displayed as an acoustical consultant, author and educator creates an invaluable balance that bridges the language among various disciplines.
 The three decades as an innovator, practitioner and mentor, has been instrumental in increasing awareness of crucial acoustical considerations in architectural design.
 The level of personal commitment coupled with industrious contributions, merit the highest admiration from the profession of architecture.”

 1975 Institute of Noise Control Engineering, Board Certified

 1974 Nevada: M.E.
 No. 3963